The following terms are defined and will help members understand the privileges that a Sea Tow membership affords when services are requested.

 Sea Tow is organized into three tiers.
 Each has a different function.

-Sea Tow Services International Inc.: The corporate office is responsible for the administration of the Sea Tow worldwide membership program and the network of Sea Tow franchisees who provide assistance to Sea Tow members.
+Sea Tow Services International, Inc.: The corporate office is responsible for the administration of the Sea Tow worldwide membership program and the network of Sea Tow franchisees who provide assistance to Sea Tow members, and is the owner of a bastion of proprietary rights which it licenses to the Sea Tow Franchisees, including the distinctive Sea Tow name, logos, trade dress (including the color yellow and yellow and black lettering), and various other Sea Tow Trademarks.

 Sea Tow Captains: Sea Tow Captains are trained professionals with significant boating experience.
-Sea Tow Captains meet the standards of the United States Coast Guard as licensed Merchant Marine Officers.
+Sea Tow Captains meet the standards of the Coast Guard as licensed Merchant Marine Officers or the local equivalent in the country of origin.
 In the event a covered vessel becomes disabled and needs assistance towing in an AOR, a Sea Tow Captain will respond under the direction of the Sea Tow Franchisee, and in his/her professional discretion, determine the best course of action.
+Ultimately, all decisions are made on-scene by the Sea Tow Captain reporting to the Sea Tow Franchise (and often the Coast Guard, but not Sea Tow Services International, Inc.) based upon circumstances presented and subject to this Membership Agreement.

 The following rules apply when an incident occurs to a covered vessel that is: